PATH Stock Hits 52-Week Low as Outlook Cut Bites

 Why is UiPath stock at a 52-week low?

-PATH slid after a March 11 earnings release in which the company cut its forward outlook, with subsequent coverage citing Anthropic competition fears as an additional driver.
+PATH slid after a March 11 earnings release in which the company cut its forward outlook.
+Subsequent coverage cited Anthropic competition fears as an additional driver.
 The outlook cut and the unexplained March 25 Item 5.02 personnel filing are detailed above.

 Is UiPath stock cheap right now?

-On screening metrics, yes — PATH trades at 11.5x forward earnings with $474M of free cash flow and 83% gross margins, and analyst targets imply roughly 34% upside.
+On screening metrics, yes — PATH trades at 11.5x forward earnings with $474M of free cash flow and 83% gross margins, and analyst targets sit roughly 34% above the current price.
 The valuation breakdown is in the analysis above.

 Are UiPath insiders buying or selling?

-Insider activity over the last 90 days is net balanced, with all reported dispositions being tax-withholding events tied to April 1 equity vests.
+Insider activity over the last 90 days nets to zero.
+All reported dispositions are tax-withholding events tied to April 1 equity vests.
 The Form 4 detail and Daniel Dines' "Other"-coded March 16 transactions are covered above.

 What did UiPath's March 25 8-K disclose?

-The filing covered Items 5.02, 7.01, and 9.01, indicating a departure or appointment of a director or principal officer alongside a Regulation FD disclosure.
+The filing covered Items 5.02, 7.01, and 9.01, signaling a departure or appointment of a director or principal officer alongside a Regulation FD disclosure.
 The implications are discussed in the report.

 Is Anthropic a real threat to UiPath?

-Multiple analyst and news outlets have flagged competitive concerns, and UiPath has responded with moves like the new Databricks integration positioning itself as an AI orchestration layer.
+Multiple analyst and news outlets have flagged competitive concerns.
+UiPath has responded with moves like the new Databricks integration, positioning itself as an AI orchestration layer.
 The competitive framing is examined above.